 New Yorkers for Clean Power is excited to work with Friends of Upstate New York Wind to support the growth of responsibly-sited wind power projects in New York State by providing accurate information regarding the benefits of wind power: energy diversity and security, construction jobs that pay prevailing wage and provide family-sustaining wages and benefits for communities, tax revenue and economic development, and public health.

-wind turbines that would enable farmers to generate additional income while not sacrificing prime agricultural land.
+wind turbines by enabling farmers to generate additional income while not sacrificing prime agricultural land.
 Land-based wind projects also create local jobs, as well as funding for the community through PILOTs (payment in lieu of taxes) and other community benefits agreements.

-Recognizing the urgent need to accelerate large-scale renewable energy projects, NYCP has begun working with allied organizations, including Mothers Out Front, Alliance for Clean Energy New York, and Sierra Club, to develop a strategy to build on-the-ground support for wind projects.
+Recognizing the urgent need to accelerate large-scale renewable energy projects, NYCP has begun working with allied organizations, including The Nature Conservancy, Alliance for Clean Energy New York, and Sierra Club, to develop a strategy to build on-the-ground support for wind projects.

 New Yorkers for Clean Power advocates for the development of utility-scale offshore wind power off the coasts of Long Island and New York City.
 Investing in offshore wind will help jump-start an entire new industry, bringing high-wage jobs and manufacturing opportunities.